quickreflex/rtl8188eus/README.md

 # rtl8188eus
-Linux Wifi driver support for rtl8188eu, rtl8188eus and rtl8188etv chips
+Wifi driver support for rtl8188eu, rtl8188eus and rtl8188etv chips and working under the new kernel for Linux